one-acre-fund/arc2weather/README.md

 # How to use

+The `extract_weather_data` function takes several inputs:

+* `start_date`- the lower bound date for which you want weather values.
+* `end_date` - the upper bound date for which you want weather values.
+* `gps_file` - the data file with the GPS points
+* `lat_col` - the latitude column in the GPS data
-The `extract_weather_data` function takes two inputs - the raw raster data and a set of GPS points.
-You can find the raw raster data here: [link](https://drive.google.com/open?id=1iQoN6mRkf3L7yySflmePe5begWKDdDQ7).
-The example file is `weatherRasterList2019-01-07.rds`.
-And you can find the GPS data here: [link](https://drive.google.com/open?id=1bXO74V5c4URUqtkPVeyABywjpfmFW2Mx) and the file is named `kenya_gps_2019.rds`.
+* `lon_col` - the longitude colum in the GPS data

+You can find example GPS data here: [link](https://drive.google.com/open?id=1bXO74V5c4URUqtkPVeyABywjpfmFW2Mx) and the file is named `kenya_gps_2019.rds`.
 These are the inputs I've been using to test the package but of course we should try additional GPS to stress test the code!
+The code currently assumes the `gps_file` is in the same working directory but future versions will accommodate other file locations.

 Running the code looks like:
 ~~~~
 # first make suer you install the arc2weather package following the instructions above.
 library(arc2weather)

-# provide the list of desired dates.
-This example accesses the full year of 2010.
-dates <- seq(from = as.Date("2010-01-01"), to = as.Date("2010-12-31"), by = "day")

-weatherValues <- extract_weather_data(dates, gpsData, "Latitude", "Longitude")
+weatherValues <- extract_weather_data(start_date = "2010-01-01",
+                                      end_date = "2010-12-31",
+                                      gps_file = gpsData,
+                                      lat_col = "Latitude",
+                                      lon_col = "Longitude")

 # one year timing
 # user  system elapsed
 # 374.072 106.877 510.620
 ~~~~

-# How to find and download data
+# How to find and download data (depreciated)

 **I'm keeping this here for now but the new API system should mean that we don't have download the data locally first.
 The files were getting too big to load into R for extraction**.